fitnr/get-tiger/README.md

 A current weakness is that data is downloaded with no data dictionary, and cryptic field names.
 I've included a data dictionary ([data.json](data.json)) for the default fields.

 To download different data, see the [Census API documentation](http://www.census.gov/data/developers/data-sets/acs-survey-5-year-data.html) for a complete list.
+You must select each field separately.
+Due to the way the Census API is set up, one cannot just download an entire table.

-Make your selection, then run:
+Make your selection, then run it, e.g.:

 ````bash
 make STATE DATA_FIELDS="GEOID B24124_406E B24124_407E"
 ````
 Note that `GEOID` must be the first field.
-This example will download employment figures for commercial divers and locksmiths.
+This example will download state-level geodata and employment figures for commercial divers and locksmiths.

 You could also add these fields to `key.ini`:
 ````make